Adopt a Greyhound - Adoption Application Form

 7. Financial Preparedness

-Greyhounds are generally healthy dogs, but like all pets, they need quality food, vet care, flea/tick treatment, and sometimes dental work or medication.
+Greyhounds are generally healthy dogs, but like all pets, they need quality food, vet care, flea/tick treatment, and dental work and medication.
 A good owner is financially prepared for both everyday costs and occasional emergencies.

 They also invest in essentials like: